johnh03/StravaToSheets/README.md

 ## ⚡ Setup Instructions

 Before running the program, you must set up the Strava API.
 Using **Postman** is recommended, but you can also refer to the [Strava Developers Portal](https://developers.strava.com) for a more detailed guide.
+Please read through this whole guide before starting to set up the Strava API, feel free to come back to this guide as reference if needed.

 It is also recommended to use a notepad or txt file to keep your information.

 ### 🔹 1.
 Create a Strava API Application

 1. Go to [Strava Developers Portal](https://developers.strava.com) and click **"Create & Manage Your App"**
 2. Sign into Strava and create an API application
+   - Application name will be temporary, so feel free to use anyname as a placeholder
+   - You will also need an image as your Application Icon, again this can be a placeholder for now
+   - As for the category of the application, Visualizer is the most fit category for this application
+   - Website can be a temporary or fake website (https://example.com)
+   - The Application Description can be set to whatever you'd like
+   - Authorization Callback Domain has to be set to 'localhost'
-3. Take note of the following credentials:
+4. Take note of the following credentials:
    - **Client ID** – Your application ID
    - **Client Secret** – Your client secret (**keep this confidential**)
    - **Authorization Token** – Expires every six hours (**keep this confidential**)